 I’m not a vegan who is always happy to eat just whole foods.
 Don’t get me wrong, I’ve definitely come to appreciate grains, fruits, and vegetables since becoming vegan, but I still like the taste of meat and dairy.
 And that includes crabmeat.
 I love the soft texture and sweet taste of crab that reminds me of summers at the beach.
 One of my favorite crab dishes is cream of crab soup, so that’s what we’ll be making today.

 The first thing we need is a crab-like base.
 I’m using Gardein crabless cakes because, out of all of the crab substitutes I’ve tried (mind you, there aren’t that many to choose from), they by far have the most authentic taste and texture.
 You must defrost them and break them up by hand because I’ve found that that, if you just put them in your soup frozen, they won’t break up.
 Like, at all.
 Just go ahead and defrost them and break them up into small pieces.
 I just use one bag because I personally don’t feel the need for a TON of crab, but if you’re into a heartier soup, use two (or half as much of the rest of the ingredients for a half batch).
+Another option is to use a can of young green jackfruit in brine that you’ve drained and broken up into small, crabmeat-like pieces.
+It’s a great and generally cheaper option, though some might find it hard to find.
+Then again, Gardein might be hard to find where you live.
+A third option is to break up any Maryland-Style crabcakes you might have left over from trying that recipe, though it’s pretty unlikely you’ll have any leftovers!

 The next ingredient that is essential is Old Bay Seasoning.
 IT MUST BE OLD BAY.
 Anyone who tells you we use any other kind of crab seasoning in Maryland is lying to you.
 Sure, there are other ones for sale.
 No one buys them.
 I literally don’t know why they exist.
 I like to use the low sodium version because I like to use a lot of it but don’t necessarily want to be sweating from all of the salt.
 If you can’t find the low sodium one, use less of the regular, BUT USE IT.